shoaib-karim-ali/wp-post-status/readme.txt

 1. To add a status goto Tools > WP Status.
 2. Options available to website administrators.
 3. Overwrite feature is available for Network admin in a multisite.
+4. Overview of how the status is displayed on dashboard.
+5. New features added to plugin.

 == Changelog ==

+= 1.1.0 =
+* Add feature to show/hide Status on dashboard.
+* Add feature to show/hide user's name under the status.

 = 1.0.0 =
 * Initial release.